burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Miscellaneous Features of C++14

-## 1. deprecated Attribute
+## 1. Deprecated Attribute

 This indicates that the use of the name or entity declared with this attribute is allowed but discouraged for some reason.

-Compilers typically issue warnings.
+Compilers typically issue warnings during usage of this function.
 For example:
 ```cpp
 [[deprecated]] void func(int);
 ```

 Documentationn: [cpp reference details about deprecated](https://en.cppreference.com/w/cpp/language/attributes/deprecated).

 ## 2. Return Type Deduction

 For functions, it is now possible to deduce the return type from its return statements.

 ```cpp